kmio42/binaryclock/doc/Interfaces.md

 ## USB-Serial Interface
 Features:
 * provide an Arduino compatible programming Interface
-* provide command line interface to microcontroller (possible commands are mentioned in [Interfaces (Interfaces.md)
+* provide command line interface to microcontroller - possible commands are mentioned in [User Interface](UserInterface.md)

 ## Wifi Interface
-This interface is realized by powerful ESP8366 module with customized firmware.
+This interface is realized by powerful ESP8266 module with customized firmware.
 Although module is much more powerful than main processor, it has a strict slave role, so enable pin can only set by microcontroller.